You gotta have space-a space-a space-aaaaa

 Well, it’s a way of me trying to make the point that: Space.
 Is.
 Good.
 Something I’ve noticed is really difficult to explain when it comes to advertising.
 If physical space and mental space are so closely linked (so say the scientists), then this angle has to be worth a shot.

 I’ve watched so much beautiful creative get shot down because it’s too ‘empty’.
 Add a strapline, a flash, some smallprint, some more copy, another image, a bigger headline!
 It almost feels like a race to see who can colour the gaps in quickest.
-And, it’s a natural reaction, particularly with ads becoming smaller and competition getting bigger – we want to say so much in tiny spaces.
-But as I’ve mentioned in past blogs, this isn’t something our brains always appreciate, and busy, literal ads risk actually being ignored altogether.
+And, it’s a natural reaction, particularly with ads becoming smaller and competition getting bigger.
+We want to say so much in tiny spaces.
+But as I’ve mentioned in past blogs, this isn’t something our brains always appreciate, and busy, literal ads risk being ignored altogether.

 Good, effective ads have a narrative, and use images and words to lead people to the information they need.
-And overlaying a good, effective use of space can help to guide them to the focal point of an ad, build their own ideas, and ultimately interpret and retain messaging in a better way.
+Overlaying a good, effective use of space can help to guide them to the focal point of an ad.
+It helps them build their own ideas, and ultimately interpret and retain messaging in a better way.
 This can take a couple of seconds, but that’s all you need.

 This is one of a series of superb ads from Lego that beautifully communicates the sentiment of freedom and imagination with no faff.
 Your only focus is all you need to focus on.